jeslage/storybook-addon-theme-playground/README.md

 `storybook-addon-theme-playground` will render a [default component](#default-components) based on the theme value.
 If you want to customize them, you can override the default components by adding an `overrides` object to the decorator.

-As a key use the theme object path, e.g `'button.spacing'`
+As a key use the theme object path, e.g `'button.spacing'`.

+All overrides except a `type`, `label`, `description` and `icon` prop.
+You can use all icons from the [storybook styleguide](https://next--storybookjs.netlify.app/official-storybook/?path=/story/basics-icon--labels).

 **Example**